CrazyFedde/docs/commands.md

 <a name="say"></a>
 ### Say

-Makes Ava say whatever you want, if Ava has permissions to delete messages, the original message will be deleted and Avas message will replace it.
+Makes Ava say whatever you want.
+If Ava has permissions to delete messages, the original message will be deleted and Ava's message will replace it.

 #### Usage